Pune district: District court

-Marathi is the only official language of the district.
-At the time of the 2011 Census of India, 78.17% of the population in the district spoke Marathi, 10.00% Hindi, 1.89% Urdu, 1.40% Kannada, 1.34% Marwadi, 1.30% Telugu and 1.15% Gujarati as their first language.

 Education

 Primary and secondary education

 State primary schools in the cities and district are run by the city corporation and Zilla Parishads, respectively; private schools are operated by charitable trusts.
 Secondary schools are also run by charitable trusts.
 All schools are required to undergo inspection by the Zilla Parishad or city corporation.
 Instruction is primarily in Marathi, English or Hindi, although Urdu is also used.
 Secondary schools are affiliated with the Council for the Indian School Certificate Examinations (CISCE), the Central Board of Secondary Education (CBSE), the National Institute of Open Schooling (NIOS) or the Maharashtra State Board of Secondary and Higher Secondary Education.
 Under the 10+2+3 plan, after completing secondary school students typically enroll for two years in a junior college (also known as pre-university) or a school with a higher secondary curriculum affiliated with the Maharashtra State Board of Secondary and Higher Secondary Education or a central board.